-The plot centers around the mummy of an ancient Egyptian high priest named Imhotep, who believes that a woman played by Zita Johann, named Helen Grosvenor, is the reincarnation of his long since dead lover, forbidden lover, the Princess Ankh-es-en-amon.
+The plot centers around the mummy of an ancient Egyptian high priest named Imhotep.
+He believes that a woman played by Zita Johann, named Helen Grosvenor, is the reincarnation of his long since dead forbidden love.
+The Princess Ankh-es-en-amon.

 The Invisible Man (1933)

 While ‘Dracula’ is probably the best film on this list, this one is my favorite.
 I’m a sucker for comedy, and this is a really funny movie.

 This film was also directed by James Whale.
 That makes me think that some of the silliness I did not enjoy in ‘Frankenstein’ might have been silly on purpose.